thomasperge/CryptoCurrency-Desktop-apps/readme.md

-Made by ElThomas ❤️
+Made by ElThomas ❤️ in France

+➡️ The desktop application: ``Cryptocurrency App``, is an interface to help trading on the crypto market in real time.
+With the most popular cryptos in real time, a graph of the last 9 days for each crypto.
+And a bullish or bearish indicator for the coin.

 CryptoCurrency Desktop App use:
 - ElectronJs
 - CoinGecko API
 - Bootstrap
+- React.js
-- React
+- chart.js

 Run the code:
 ```